olewsaa/Yacht-computer/RPi-configfiles/Readme.md

 # Config files for Raspberry Pi

+There are aways some minor settings that can easily be overlooked.
+Most things comes nicely packaged with the [http://www.sailoog.com/blog-categories/openplotter-rpi] (NOOB Openplotter distro).

 ## Lost access point
-After an upgrade in May 2019, I lost the access point.
+As always, updates and upgrades are not always safe.
+Most major disasters happen after an update or upgrade, where important servies are affected.
+After an upgrade in May 2019, I lost the access point, all my IoToB devices failed to connect.
 Some search at various sites and forums was needed to resolve this.
 The actual fix was actually simple, just replacing a single line in a config file.

 ### Script file for dnsmadq
 The file /etc/init.d/dnsmasq had a line that needed to be replaced, the line 115